 As with all healthy grocery shopping decisions, choosing the right kombucha comes down to some smart label-reading: Compare sugar grams between bottles, make sure you don't see the word "pasteurized," and ideally, the brand will list the bacteria the bottle contains right on the side of it.

 Looking to start 2017 on the right foot?
-Check out some more of our favorite health and wellness picks.
+Check out some of the beauty supplements editors love.